envx-project/cli/README.md

-  decrypt    Decrypt a string using GPG encrypt    Encrypt a string using GPG export     Export a public or secret key gen        Generate a key using GPG Saves the key to ~/.envcli/keys/<fingerprint>
+  decrypt    Decrypt a string using GPG encrypt    Encrypt a string using GPG export     Export a public or secret key gen        Generate a key using GPG Saves the key to ~/.envx/keys/<fingerprint>
-  import     Import ascii armored keys from a file link       Get all environment variables for a project list-keys  List all keys in the config run        Run a local command using variables from the active environment set        Set a variable (Interactive) shell      Open a subshell with envcli variables available sign       Sign a message with a key unlink     Unset the current project unset      Unset (delete) an environment variable
+  import     Import ascii armored keys from a file link       Get all environment variables for a project list-keys  List all keys in the config run        Run a local command using variables from the active environment set        Set a variable (Interactive) shell      Open a subshell with envx variables available sign       Sign a message with a key unlink     Unset the current project unset      Unset (delete) an environment variable